Kotaimen/stonemason/docs/quickstart.rst

 Initialize Theme Root
 =====================

-`stonemason` must have a `theme root` predefined, where all map designs, render directives, storage configurations are assembled together.
+`stonemason` must have a `themes root` predefined, where all map designs, render directives, storage configurations are assembled together.

 Themes root can be passed as ``--themes`` option, or defined in